Services & advice

-The National Construction Code (NCC) requires ‘evidence of suitability’ for products, materials, systems or designs used in the construction of buildings (Volume One A2.2 and Volume Two Part 1.2.2).
+The National Construction Code (NCC) requires ‘evidence of suitability’ for products, materials, systems or designs used in the construction of buildings (A5.2 Evidence of suitability—Volumes One and Two).

 If you don't have adequate ‘evidence of suitability’ then a product or system should not be used in regulated building work.